Register For Classes

 Step 3 - Review Course Offerings When the Schedule Goes Live

-The Schedule of Classes for Summer 2019 is available now.
-The Schedule of Classes for Fall 2019 is available on February 18, 2019.
+The Schedule of Classes for Summer 2019 and Fall 2019 are available now.

-Please make note of any pre-requisites, required permissions, or other special circumstances for the courses you are interested in.
+As you review the schedule of classes, make note of any pre-requisites, required permissions, or other special circumstances for the courses you are interested in.
 Pre-requisites can be found in the "notes" section under the course number.
-You must contact the department offering the course to gain permission to enroll.
+For classes requiring permission to enroll, please contact the department offering the course.